msyvr/my-website/content/posts/raytracer/index.md

 ## No GPU, no problem... (?)

-I wrote my [ray tracer](https://github.com/msyvr/raytracer/blob/main/main.py) in python as I was learning that language at the time.
-It simulates in-scene light interactions, including diffuse surface scattering (Lambertian) and reflection/refraction (Fresnel, computed recursively).
+I wrote my [ray tracer](https://github.com/msyvr/raytracer/blob/main/main.py) in Python since that was the language I was learning at the time.
+The logic simulates in-scene light interactions, including diffuse surface scattering (Lambertian) and reflection/refraction (Fresnel, computed recursively).

 ![shadowsdiffuse](/images/example_shadowsdiffuse.png "Raytracing from scratch in Python")